weiyuwang2024/vibecoding/transcripts.md

 ### 3. Introduce unexpected Libraries

 Coding agents may choose unexpected libraries instead of using the tools and libraries that are already part of your project.
-They might suggest adding new libraries that do the similar job as what you already have, or pick libraries that don't fit well with your existing setup.
+They might suggest adding new libraries that do a similar job as what you already have, or pick libraries that don't fit well with your existing setup.
 This can cause conflicts and make your project harder to manage.

 ### 4. Problems with Fixing Unit Tests

 When you add new features to your project using coding agent and some of your unit tests start failing, the agent might take the wrong approach.
 Instead of looking at the actual code that has the real problems and fixing those issues, the agent might choose the easier path and just change the unit test cases themselves to make them pass.
 This is a bad approach because the unit tests are there to catch problems in your code and make sure everything works correctly.
 When the AI agent changes the tests instead of fixing the real code problems, it means the actual bugs are still there but hidden, which can cause trouble later when users try to use your application.

-Coding agents often introduced issues when adding new features without understanding the design.
+Coding agents often introduce issues when adding new features without understanding the design.

 ---